 - Over 50% of teen mothers will also have another baby within 24 months, thus almost guaranteeing a life of poverty for her children and for herself.

-- For Shelby County, those actual numbers are: 1,802 teen births in 2011, with over 901 new mothers having another child within 24 months.
+- For Shelby County, those actual numbers are: 1,464 teen births in 2015, with close to 1 in 3 of these mothers have another child within 24 months.